 Hillside Luxury Home Design Inspiration

-Today’s design inspiration comes from a hillside luxury residential compound of contemporary design in Bel Air, a very affluent residential neighborhood in Los Angeles.
-The custom built home consists of several buildings including a main house and separate quarters for guest, staff, and entertaining, with most being joined together by a footbridge.
+Today’s design inspiration comes from a hillside luxury residential compound of contemporary design in Bel Air, an affluent residential neighborhood in Los Angeles.
+The custom built home consists of several buildings including the main house and separate quarters for guest, staff, and entertaining, with most being joined together by a footbridge.
 The property is built into the hilltop and situated on multiple levels and has a total of 40,000 square-feet which includes 28-bedrooms, a home spa, a roof-top terrace, a terraced orchard, a 24-car underground garage, and plenty of space for entertaining.

 The home’s contemporary design exterior has been faced with smooth stucco and punctuated with towers clad in rough-faced sandstone.
 It’s stepped positioning along the hilltop gives it the appearance of being a modern fortress.
 The elevated position also provides the home with extraordinary city and ocean views.
 The photo above shows the side entrance into the parking area.

-This exceptional residence of course is another award-winning luxury home by the Los Angeles based architect Richard Landry of Landry Design Group, whose superb mega-mansions are favored by those seeking the best things in life.
+This exceptional residence, of course, is another award-winning luxury home by the Los Angeles based architect Richard Landry of Landry Design Group, whose superb mega-mansions are favored by those seeking the best things in life.
 The architect collaborated with interior designer David Phoenix on the interior design, who gave the interiors a bit of his signature “California elegant” styling.
 The above photo shows the footbridge suspended over the motor court with the home’s entry on the left and parking garage below.

-The rough-faced sandstone used to clad the tower’s exteriors has been continued inside here in the entrance foyer, and paired with Portuguese limestone floors.
-Landry also continued the ceiling trellis from the exterior entry way, which is separated only by a wall of floor to ceiling glass, into here, pairing it with glass ceilings to further unify the indoor and outdoor spaces.
+The rough-faced sandstone used to clad the tower’s exteriors has been continued inside here in the entrance foyer and paired with Portuguese limestone floors.
+Landry also continued the ceiling trellis from the exterior entryway, which is separated only by a wall of floor to ceiling glass, into here, pairing it with glass ceilings to further unify the indoor and outdoor spaces.
 Lastly, he suspended a footbridge through the space like that which connects the various structures outdoors.
 Phoenix softened the space a bit by adding a custom silk-and-wool rug from Tai Ping, and centered the vast open double height space with a rosewood table from Jean de Merry, flanked by bronze stools from Holly Hunt.

 The formal living room and the more relaxed parlor room are separated by pocket doors.
-In both rooms, the fireplace has been made the focal point with the surround wall being especially treated.
+In both rooms, the fireplace has been made the focal point with the surround wall being specially treated.
 In the formal living room (the top picture), slabs of book-matched onyx designed to look like one solid block cover the wall.
 In the parlor, mosaic onyx tile has been used.
 A design idea for living rooms to note: Landry has allowed the ceilings to stop short of reaching the walls, and installed cove lighting in the space to illuminate it from above, creating an understated glow.
 This design detail has been used throughout the home in various rooms to great effect.

-For the formal dining room, Phoenix selected a large, 3,000-pound modern design, zebrawood-and-bronze table which seats 14 comfortably from David Sutherland, and suspended a fabulous Moura Starr chandelier above it.
+For the formal dining room, Phoenix selected a large, 3,000-pound modern design, zebrawood-and-bronze table which seats 14 comfortably from David Sutherland and suspended a fabulous Moura Starr chandelier above it.
 Displayed on the walls is a 2007 chromogenic print, Frigid Ferragosto 2, by Massimo Vitali; and an untitled 1964 oil by Lorser Feitelson.

 The walls of the library are primarily paneled with zebrawood, which is continued on the ceilings.
 The fireplace surround wall has been covered in Italian-glass mosaic tiles.
 I particularly like the club chairs in here which are by Michael Berman, and are grouped around a table by Donghia.
 The sophisticated design of this room is really appealing.